lucasstarepravo/labfm_fotran/README.md

-# labfm
+# LABFM
-Simple LABFM code for testing convergence etc
+The Local Anisotropic Basis Function Method development code

+See docs directory for details.